-- s.
-19 - (b) the offence was under section 6 where the offender had alcohol in his or her breath or blood of a concentration equal to or greater than 0.15 of a gram of alcohol in 210 litres of breath or equal to or greater than 0.15 of a gram of alcohol in 100 millilitres of blood; or - (c) the offence was under section 4; or - (d) the offence was under section 14(5); or - (e) except in the case of an offence against section 6A, the offender was the holder of a learner licence or a provisional licence; or - (ea) except in the case of an offence against section 6A, at the time of the offence the offender was not authorised under an Australian driver licence to drive the vehicle in respect of which the offence was committed or cannot satisfy the court that he or she would, but for an unintentional failure to comply with an administrative requirement within the preceding 6-month period, have been so authorised to drive that vehicle at that time; or - (f) the offender was driving a prescribed vehicle at the time of the offence; or - (g) the offence was in respect of a failure to comply with a requirement made under section 10(4) or 10A(1).
+- (b) the offence was under section 6 where the offender had alcohol in his or her breath or blood of a concentration equal to or greater than 0.15 of a gram of alcohol in 210 litres of breath or equal to or greater than 0.15 of a gram of alcohol in 100 millilitres of blood; or - (c) the offence was under section 4; or - (d) the offence was under section 14(5); or - (e) except in the case of an offence against section 6A, the offender was the holder of a learner licence or a provisional licence; or - (ea) except in the case of an offence against section 6A, at the time of the offence the offender was not authorised under an Australian driver licence to drive the vehicle in respect of which the offence was committed or cannot satisfy the court that he or she would, but for an unintentional failure to comply with an administrative requirement within the preceding 6-month period, have been so authorised to drive that vehicle at that time; or - (f) the offender was driving a prescribed vehicle at the time of the offence; or - (g) the offence was in respect of a failure to comply with a requirement made under section 10(4) or 10A(1).

-- (1B) If an order is made under section 18 of the Vehicle and Traffic Act 1999 in respect of a conviction for an offence under this Act, the Court may increase the period of disqualification from driving remaining at the time the order is made by an amount not exceeding the period so remaining. - (1C) The application of subsections (1A) and (1B) does not extend to an offence committed before the commencement of the Road Safety (Alcohol and Drugs) Amendment Act 1991. - Without prejudice to the generality of the (2) provisions of section 18(5)(c) of the Vehicle and Traffic Act 1999 it shall be deemed to be contrary to the public interest to make an order authorizing the granting of a restricted driver licence to a person suffering from alcohol dependency within the meaning of the Alcohol and Drug Dependency Act 1968, and the court may refuse to make such an order in respect of a person who is disqualified from driving as a consequence of a conviction of an offence under this Act, section 41 of the Traffic Act 1925 or section 53 of the Vehicle and Traffic Act 1999 unless the court is satisfied on the evidence of a medical practitioner approved by the court that that person is not so suffering from alcohol dependency. - (3) For the purposes of subsection (2), a report in writing purporting to be signed by a medical practitioner may be received in evidence without proof of the signature of the medical practitioner; but the court may in any case require him to be called to give oral evidence.
+- (1B)If an order is made under section 18 of the Vehicle and Traffic Act 1999 in respect of a conviction for an offence under this Act, the Court may increase the period of disqualification from driving remaining at the time the order is made by an amount not exceeding the period so remaining. - The application of subsections (1A) and (1B) (1C) does not extend to an offence committed before the commencement of the Road Safety (Alcohol and Drugs) Amendment Act 1991. - Without prejudice to the generality of the (2) provisions of section 18(5)(c) of the Vehicle and Traffic Act 1999 it shall be deemed to be contrary to the public interest to make an order authorizing the granting of a restricted driver licence to a person suffering from alcohol dependency, and the court may refuse to make such an order in respect of a person who is disqualified from driving as a consequence of a conviction of an offence under this Act, section 41 of the Traffic Act 1925 or section 53 of the Vehicle and Traffic Act 1999 unless the court is satisfied on the evidence of a medical practitioner approved by the court that that person is not so suffering from alcohol dependency. - For the purposes of subsection (2), a report in (3) writing purporting to be signed by a medical practitioner may be received in evidence without the signature proof of of the medical